gohugoio/hugo/docs/content/templates/partials.md

           footer.html

-By ensuring that we only reference [variables](/layout/variables/) used for both nodes and pages we can use the same partials for both.
+By ensuring that we only reference [variables](/layout/variables/) used for both nodes and pages, we can use the same partials for both.

 ## Partial vs Template

-Version v0.12 of Hugo introduced the partial call inside the template system.
+Version v0.12 of Hugo introduced the `partial` call inside the template system.
 This is a change to the way partials were handled previously inside the template system.
-In earlier versions, Hugo didn’t treat partials specially and you could include a partial template with the `template` call in the standard template language.
+In earlier versions, Hugo didn’t treat partials specially, and you could include a partial template with the `template` call in the standard template language.

-With the addition of the theme system in v0.11 it became apparent that a theme & override aware partial was needed.
+With the addition of the theme system in v0.11, it became apparent that a theme & override aware partial was needed.

-When using Hugo v0.12 and above please use the `partial` call (and leave out the “partial/” path).
-The old approach will still work, but won’t benefit from the ability to have users override the partial theme file with local layouts.
+When using Hugo v0.12 and above, please use the `partial` call (and leave out the “partial/” path).
+The old approach would still work, but wouldn’t benefit from the ability to have users override the partial theme file with local layouts.

-## example header.html
+## Example header.html
-This header template is used for [spf13.com](http://spf13.com).
+This header template is used for [spf13.com](http://spf13.com):

     <!DOCTYPE html>
     <html class="no-js" lang="en-US" prefix="og: http://ogp.me/ns# fb: http://ogp.me/ns/fb#">